 Interns spend approximately half of their time in pediatric psychology and one-third of their time in outpatient services doing psychological evaluations.
-Psychological assessment may consist of a functional analysis of behavior, developmental or intellectual evaluation, general psychological assessment, structured family interview, or other procedures deemed appropriate by the psychologist for answering the referral question.
+Psychological assessment may consist of a clinical diagnostic assessment, functional analysis of behavior, developmental or intellectual evaluation, general psychological assessment, structured family interview, or other procedures deemed appropriate by the psychologist for answering the referral question.
 Psychologists might perform assessments in the context of gathering information on their own cases, in response to requests by members of another discipline such as psychiatry or social work, or in response to requests for a consult by medical personnel in the hospital or an outside agency already treating the child.

 A Typical Week

 Resources an Intern’s hours during a typical week are likely to be spent in the following way:

 Clinical Service (16 – 18 hours)